-These powerlifting belts will typically come in single prong, double prong, or lever action.
+These powerlifting belts will typically come in a single prong, double prong, or lever action.

-Double prong belts are useless.
-These belts are so thick and transmit force so evenly that two prongs just becomes a hassle to get on or off.
+Double prong belts are more trouble than they are worth.
+10mm leather belts are so thick and transmit force so evenly that two prongs just becomes a hassle to get on or off.
 I once got stuck in a double prong belt for 15 minutes and it took the assistance of two other trainers, all six of our arms, a foot, and a pole to get the belt off.

-Lever action belts are popular because they are easy to get on and off.
+Lever-action belts are popular because they are easy to get on and off.
 It is as simple as flipping a lever.
-The drawbacks are that your belt is not as easy to resize so it makes it more time consuming to share the belt with a friend, and more moving parts means increased chances of breaking.
+The drawbacks are that your belt is not as easy to resize so it makes it more time-consuming to share the belt with a friend, and more moving parts mean increased chances of breaking.

-The main issue with lever action belts, and the reason I advise against them, is because they are uncomfortable.
-Instead of bringing the two ends together like in a prong belt a lever action belt brings one end of the belt in front of the other.
+The main issue with lever-action belts, and the reason I advise against them, is because they are uncomfortable.
+Instead of bringing the two ends together like in a prong belt, a lever-action belt brings one end of the belt underneath the other.
 This can press into your stomach and be distracting.

 Single prongs win because they are easy to get on and off once you know the technique.
 They can be easily shared with a friend, and they do not break like lever belts are known to.

 At this point you should be looking at a leather, untapered, 4″ (or 3″ if you are smaller) wide, 10mm thick, single prong belt.